wanghaisheng/responsive-landing-page-starter/content/blog/en/announcing-vonage-messages-api-version-1-0.md

 ---
 title: Announcing Vonage Messages API Version 1.0
-description: Version 1.0 of the Vonage Messages API is now live as of November 10th 2021.
-This version brings a simpler API design and a number of new features.' => "Version 1.0 of the Vonage Messages API is now live as of November 10th 2021.
+description: Version 1.0 of the Vonage Messages API is now live.
 This version brings a simpler API design and a number of new features.
 author: karl-lingiah
 published: true
 published_at: 2021-11-15T14:44:02.222Z